Fast winning strategies in a generalized van der Waerden game: Sets of Size Four

 By a Gr\"obner basis computation (refer to \cite{CLO15} more information about Gr\"obner bases) in the ring $(\mathbb{Q}[x])[z]$ we obtain the equivalent system of equations

-From the first equation, if $x> 0$ then $x$ must be a root of the polynomial $x^3-x^2-5x-3$.
-By the rational root theorem, the only positive rational root of this polynomial is $x=3$ which leads to the solution $(x,y,z)=(3,1,2)$.
+From the first equation, if $x> 0$ then $x$ must be a root of the polynomial $x^3-x^2-5x-3.$ Using the rational root theorem, we find that the only positive rational root of this polynomial is $x=3$, leading to the solution $(x,y,z)=(3,1,2)$.
+In this case $S'$ is a copy of $\{0,2,3,6\}$.
+Then Example \ref{0236} shows that Maker has a $5$-move strategy for $S'$, and hence for $S$.

-The series of computations for $(i,j)=(1,2)$ works for all of the remaining tuples.
-The table below records for each tuple the polynomial $p(x)$ we get, where $x> 0$ must be a root of the polynomial.
+The series of computations for $(i,j)=(1,2)$ can be repeated for all of the remaining tuples.
+Table \ref{tab:polys2} records for each tuple the univariate polynomial $p$ obtained with the property that $p(x)=0$ whenever a point $(x,1,z)$ in the positive octant solves $g_i=\Phi(g_j)=0$.
+None of these polynomials have positive rational roots. \end{proof}